cmason1996/Clustering_COVID-19_data_in_the_United_States/README.md

 We have tested a few unsupervised and supervised machine learning models:

 ### Principle component analysis (PCA):
 The actual values for each feature were trained on a PCA, independent of location data.
-Three clusters were created, and the most significant features were determined using a pairwise comparison of each feature using a pearson's correlation.
+Three clusters were created, and the most significant features were determined using a pairwise comparison of each feature using a Pearson's correlation.
 The data was imported to postgres before analysis on Tableau.

 ![PCA 3-D scatterplot](https://github.com/cmason1996/Final_Project_Repo/blob/main/plots/newplot.png "PCA 3-D scatterplot")

 ![pairwise pearsons coorelation analysis of each feature in class 0](https://github.com/cmason1996/Final_Project_Repo/blob/main/plots/pairwise_class_0.png "pairwise pearsons coorelation analysis of each feature in class 0")